Kansas City–style barbecue: Joe's Kansas City

 Joe’s Kansas City Bar-B-Que can be traced to competition barbecue and the Kansas City Barbeque Society (KCBS).
 Accompanying friends at the American Royal and The Great Lenexa BBQ Battle inspired Jeff Stehney to start cooking on his own.
-The first smoker purchased was an Oklahoma Joe’s 24” smoker, christened in April 1991.
+The first smoker purchased was an Oklahoma Joe's 24" smoker, christened in April 1991.

-By 1993, Jeff, his wife and business partner Joy, and Jim "Thurston" Howell were ready to make their mark on the KCBS competition circuit.
-Their competition team, Slaughterhouse Five, ended up winning eight Grand Championships, including the prestigious American Royal BBQ, three Reserve Grand Championships, and the KCBS’s Grand Champion “Team of the Year” in 1993.
+By 1993, Jeff, his wife and business partner Joy, and Jim "Thurston" Howell were ready to join the KCBS competition circuit.
+Their competition team, Slaughterhouse Five, won eight Grand Championships, including the prestigious American Royal BBQ, three Reserve Grand Championships, and the KCBS's Grand Champion "Team of the Year" in 1993.
 Over the next several seasons Slaughterhouse Five won dozens more awards and was generally recognized as one of the top competition BBQ teams in the Country.

-Jeff and Joy opened Oklahoma Joe's Bar-B-Que (later renamed to Joe’s Kansas City Bar-B-Que) in a gas station in Kansas City, Kansas in 1996.
+Jeff and Joy opened Oklahoma Joe's Bar-B-Que (later renamed to Joe's Kansas City Bar-B-Que) in a gas station in Kansas City, Kansas in 1996.
 There are also locations in Olathe, Kansas and Leawood, Kansas.

 Celebrity chef Anthony Bourdain listed Joe's original Kansas City, Kansas location as one of "13 Places You Must Eat Before You Die".
 Men's Health magazine named it America's manliest restaurant.
 Joe's was featured on Season 3 of Man v.
 Food in August 2010.
 It was also named "Kansas City's Best Barbecue" by Zagat.

 KC Masterpiece

 In 1977, Rich Davis capitalized on the reputation of Kansas City barbecue to form KC Masterpiece, which evolved from his "K.C.
 Soul Style Barbecue Sauce".
 KC Masterpiece is sweeter and thicker than many of the traditional Kansas City sauces served in the region.
 The KC Masterpiece recipe uses extra molasses to achieve its thick, sweet character.

 KC Masterpiece was sold to Kingsford charcoal in 1986 and now claims to be the number-one premium barbecue brand in the U.S. When Davis sold the rights to his sauce to Kingsford, he announced plans to build a franchise of barbecue restaurants.
 The franchises were successful for a few years, but have since all closed.

 Curt's Famous Meats

 Curt's Famous Meats was a meat market founded in 1947 by Curtis Jones and sold to Donna Pittman in 1989.
 With clientele from all across America, Curt's specializes in barbecue prepared with Kansas City rub.
 It has a long history of award-winning barbecue, having won eight times the American Royal barbecue competition, the largest in the world.
-It closed and was for sale as of July, 2018 after seventy years of operation.
+It closed and was for sale as of July 2018 after seventy years of operation.

 Located on East Truman Road in the Kansas City suburb of Independence, Missouri, Curt's has been a large competitor in many local barbecue competitions.
 Curt's was also known for its predominantly female staff, nicknamed the Lady Meat Cutters.